Disclose a Vulnerability

-- The issue must allow a user to access or modify data without permissions to do so or access data that is considered private.
+- The issue must allow a user to modify data without permissions to do so or access data that is considered private.

 - Step by step instructions must be provided so that the issue can be reproduced.
 The Tiki version the issue was found in is also helpful.

 - The issue must exist in the Tiki code-base.
 Security issues inherent in dependencies or third-party software should be submitted upstream.